-Our airports are terrible, and our airlines find it harder and harder to compete.
-We’ve done it to ourselves through shortsightedness, underfunding, and flyer-unfriendly policies.
+Our airports are terrible, and our airlines are finding it harder to compete.
+We’ve done it to ourselves through flyer-unfriendly policies.

 I’d say that battle was lost a long time ago.

-The United States of America may have pioneered commercial aviation, but today the crossroads of global air commerce are places like Dubai, Frankfurt, Istanbul, Seoul and Bangkok.
+The United States of America may have pioneered commercial aviation, but today the crossroads of global air commerce are places like Dubai, Frankfurt, Istanbul, Seoul, Hong Kong and Bangkok.
 These are the places — not New York or Chicago or Los Angeles — that are setting the standards.
-They’ve got the best airports, the fastest-growing airlines, and offer the most convenience for travelers.
+They’ve got the best airports, the fastest-growing airlines, and they offer the most convenience for travelers.

 Some of their success is owed to simple geography.
 Dubai, for instance, is perfectly placed between the planet’s biggest population centers.
-It’s the ideal transfer hub for the millions of people moving between Asia and Europe; Asia and Africa; North America and the Near East, and so forth.
-The government of the UAE saw this opportunity years ago, and began to invest accordingly.
-Today, Dubai airport is one of the world’s busiest, and its airline, Emirates, is now the world’s third-largest in terms of capacity.
+It’s the ideal transfer hub for the millions of people moving between Asia and Europe; Asia and Africa; North America and the Near East.
+The government of the U.A.E. saw this opportunity years ago, and began to invest accordingly.
+Today, Dubai airport is one of the busiest, and its airline, Emirates, is now the largest in the world if you exclude the U.S. domestic market.
 The book value of the planes Emirates has on order — to say nothing of the 200 widebody jets it already operates — exceeds the value of the entire US airline industry!

-Not far from Dubai, Istanbul’s Ataturk Airport is poised to become a similar mega-hub.
-Its hometown carrier, Turkish Airline, in addition to winning numerous service awards, now flies to more countries (94) than any other airline in the world.
+Not far from Dubai, Istanbul’s Ataturk Airport is being massively expanded, poised to become a similar mega-hub.
+Its hometown carrier, Turkish Airlines, in addition to winning numerous service awards, now flies to more countries than any other airline in the world.

-Flying from Australia to Europe, for example, a traveler has two options.
-He or she can fly westbound, via Asia (through Singapore, Bangkok, Kuala Lumpur or Hong Kong) or the Middle East (Dubai, Qatar, Abu Dhabi, etc.), or eastbound via the US West Coast (via Los Angeles or San Francisco).
-Even though the distance and flying times are about the same, almost everybody will opt for the westbound option.
+Flying from Australia to Europe, a traveler has two options.
+He or she can fly westbound, via Asia (through Singapore, Bangkok, Kuala Lumpur or Hong Kong) or the Middle East (Dubai, Qatar, Abu Dhabi, etc.), or eastbound via the U.S. West Coast (Los Angeles or San Francisco).
+Even though the flying times are about the same, almost everybody will opt for the westbound option.
 The airports are spotless and packed with amenities; the connections painless and efficient.
-Changing planes at LAX or SFO on the other hand, a passenger to stand in at least three different lines, be photographed and fingerprinted, collect and re-check his bags, and endure the full TSA rigmarole before slogging through a noisy, dirty, claustrophobic terminal to the correct departure gate.
+Changing planes at LAX on the other hand, a passenger has to stand in at least three different lines, be photographed and fingerprinted, collect and re-check his bags, and endure the full TSA rigmarole before slogging through a noisy terminal to the departure gate.

-Finally, you should know that the government-run Export-Import (Ex-Im) Bank of the United States provides billions of dollars in below-market financing each year to carriers overseas, helping deliver hundreds of US-built aircraft at rates not available to our own airlines.
-For 2012 the total was $11 billion in funding for the export of 154 aircraft to 21 countries.
+Finally, you should know that the government-run Export-Import (Ex-Im) Bank of the United States provides billions of dollars in below-market financing each year to carriers overseas, helping deliver hundreds of American-built aircraft at rates not available to our own airlines.
 This is one of the reasons Persian Gulf carriers such as Emirates and Etihad Airways have been able to expand so rapidly.
-US taxpayers are in fact subsidizing the growth of carriers that compete directly with our own.
-Ex-Im’s assistance is helpful to Boeing, perhaps, but it gives foreign carriers a strong competitive advantage and undermines the health of the US airline industry.
+U.S. taxpayers are in fact subsidizing the growth of carriers that compete directly with our own.
+Ex-Im’s assistance is helpful to Boeing, but it gives foreign carriers a strong competitive advantage and undermines the health of our airline industry.